Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 2.9.5 =
+* Fixed the business listing css and the featured business widget issue.

+= 2.9.4 =
+* Fixed the error with business shortcode

 = 2.9.3 =
 * Added information to the welcome page
 * Removed the weird characters from the data in export file